Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Once you’re ready to eat your bread, let it thaw at room temperature.
 You can also reheat it in the oven to recreate the fresh-baked bread texture.

-close up shot of a loaf of Dutch Oven Bread with slices of bread cut out on a wooden board
+slices of Dutch Oven Bread on a wooden board

 Can I add herbs and spices to my bread?